RamandeepBhatia-371/Portfolio-Projects/README.md

 ## Acknowledgements
 This project uses the Kaggle Movies Data, which is a publicly available dataset.
 The dataset can be found at the following link: https://www.kaggle.com/rounakbanik/the-movies-dataset

+# Project 3.
+Housing Data Cleaning Project
+- This project involved cleaning housing data using SQL to remove errors, duplicates, missing values, structural errors, and inaccuracies.
+The dataset contains information about various properties, such as property type, location, price, size, and other relevant details.

+## Goals
+The main goals of this project were:
+- Identified and correcting errors in the housing data, including incorrect values, inconsistent formatting, and invalid entries.
+- Identified and removing duplicate entries, ensuring that each property is represented only once in the cleaned dataset.
+- Handling missing values by either imputing them based on appropriate methods or removing rows with missing data, as applicable.
+- Addressing structural errors, such as inconsistencies in data types, formats, or units across different columns or tables.
+- Identifying and correcting inaccuracies in the housing data, such as outliers or data entry mistakes, to ensure the accuracy and reliability of the dataset.
+## Methodology
+The following steps I have followed to clean the housing data using SQL:
+- Data Assessment: Conducting a thorough assessment of the dataset to identify errors, duplicates, missing values, structural errors, and inaccuracies.
+- Data Cleaning: Using SQL queries to correct errors, remove duplicates, handle missing values, address structural errors, and correct inaccuracies in the housing data.
+- Data Validation: Validating the cleaned dataset to ensure that it meets the quality and accuracy requirements of the project.
+- Documentation: Creating documentation that outlines the steps taken in the data cleaning process, the decisions made, and the results obtained, to facilitate reproducibility and future reference.
+## Deliverables
+The final deliverables of this project was:
+- A cleaned and validated housing dataset in SQL format, free from errors, duplicates, missing values, structural errors, and inaccuracies.
+- Documentation summarizing the data cleaning process, including the steps taken, decisions made, and results obtained, for future reference.
+Any additional insights or recommendations based on the findings during the data cleaning process.
+Conclusion
+- The housing data cleaning project using SQL aims to ensure that the dataset is accurate, reliable, and ready for further analysis or modeling.
+By addressing errors, duplicates, missing values, structural errors, and inaccuracies in the data, this project will result in a cleaned dataset that can be used for various purposes, such as statistical analysis, predictive modeling, or data visualization.